phantomdiorama/writingvim/README.md

 **So... why use a text editor for writing over a word processor like Microsoft Word, Apple Pages or Google Docs?**

-There are many reasons, but the most important/obvious are:
+Well, many reasons, but the most important/obvious are:

 - The separation of [text and styling](https://en.m.wikipedia.org/wiki/Separation_of_content_and_presentation) and the productivity boost that comes with that—essentially they force you to